CliMA/Oceananigans.jl/docs/src/model_setup/output_writers.md

 ## JLD2 output writer

 JLD2 is a fast HDF5 compatible file format written in pure Julia.
-JLD2 files can be opened in julia and in Python with the [h5py](https://www.h5py.org/) package.
+JLD2 files can be opened in Julia with the [JLD2.jl](https://github.com/JuliaIO/JLD2.jl) package and in Python with the [h5py](https://www.h5py.org/) package.

 The `JLD2OutputWriter` receives either a `Dict`ionary or `NamedTuple` containing `name, output` pairs.
 The `name` can be a symbol or string.
 The `output` must either be